cnbbooks/lfe-sicp/src/ch1/constructing-functions-using-lambda.md

 ----

 [^1]: It would be clearer and less intimidating to people learning Lisp if a name more obvious than ``lambda``, such as ``make-function``, were used.
 But the convention is firmly entrenched.
-The notation is adopted from the $$\lambda$$ calculus, a mathematical formalism introduced by the mathematical logician Alonzo Church (1941).
-Church developed the $$\lambda$$ calculus to provide a rigorous foundation for studying the notions of function and function application.
-The $$\lambda$$ calculus has become a basic tool for mathematical investigations of the semantics of programming languages.
+The notation is adopted from the \\(\lambda\\) calculus, a mathematical formalism introduced by the mathematical logician Alonzo Church (1941).
+Church developed the \\(\lambda\\) calculus to provide a rigorous foundation for studying the notions of function and function application.
+The \\(\lambda\\) calculus has become a basic tool for mathematical investigations of the semantics of programming languages.